thernst-de/smarthome.plugin.autoblind/README.md

 Some additional hints regarding these settings:
 * It is not required so set values with cycle, crontab.
 The AutoBlind plugin adds them automatically if requred.
 * It is not required to add an attribute "eval = (something)" when using eval_trigger.
 The AutoBlind plugin adds this automatically if required
 * crontab = init is currently not working for the AutoBlind plugin.
-Use the startup_delay setting to run the first calculation of the current state after starting smarthome.py.
+Use the `as_startup_delay` setting to run the first calculation of the current state after starting smarthome.py.

 You may also use other ways to set the value for this item (such as for example assigning a KNX address to listen to) which also triggers the calculation of the current state.